CRNC Investors Have Opportunity to Lead Cerence Inc. Securities Fraud Lawsuit

 Shareholders with $400,000 losses or more are encouraged to contact the firm

-LOS ANGELES, April 19, 2022 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cerence Inc. ("Cerence" or the "Company") (NASDAQ: CRNC).
+BENSALEM, Pa., April 22, 2022 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Cerence Inc. ("Cerence" or the "Company") (NASDAQ: CRNC).

 Class Period: February 8, 2021 – February 4, 2022